-That’s it, for the development of the App.
-The content as exactly as entered in the text body will be sent to the destination mobile phone/smartphone via SMS.
+That’s it for the development of the App.
+The content will be sent exactly as entered in the text body to the destination mobile phone/smartphone via SMS.

 There is one point to note.
-In the setting of the mobile phone/smartphone receiving SMS, it could be set to not receiving SMS from overseas.
-Also, instead of the settings of the terminal, but also the setting of the mobile carrier could be so.
-In that case, SMS sent from this Workflow App cannot be received.
-That is because the SMS is not from Japan.
+In the settings of the mobile phone/smartphone receiving the SMS, it could be set to not receive SMS from overseas.
+It’s also possible this could be in the phone company’s settings and not the actual device settings.
+In that case, an SMS sent from this Workflow App cannot be received because the SMS isn’t from Japan.

 That’s it for today.
-Next time, I would like to substitute the part of Throwing Message Intermediate Event (HTTP) with a Script Task.
-See you around.
+Next time I would like to substitute the Throwing Message Intermediate Event (HTTP) with a Script Task.
+See you then.